-Special Considerations for Canadian Citizens
+Special Considerations for Citizens of Bahamas, Bermuda and Canada

-NOTE: Since it is easier for Canadians to enter into the US (whether as student or visitor), it is extremely important to keep in mind that if your intention is to study in the US as a Canadian, you are required to have an I-20 document as any other international student.
+NOTE TO CANADIANS: Since it is easier for Canadians to enter into the US (whether as student or visitor), it is extremely important to keep in mind that if your intention is to study in the US as a Canadian, you are required to have an I-20 document as any other international student.
 If we are notified that you are attending Andrews University without and I-20, you will be required to obtain one and then to return to the border to re-enter as a student.
 Furthermore, if you have earned credits for coursework completed without an I-20, your credits will be disregarded and you will be required to earn them again.
 So, please do not place yourself in such a situation and please converse with our office should you have questions regarding any of this information.

 POST - ARRIVAL CHECKLIST